Proposal Budget Basics

 The PI therefore should build a budget that considers the likelihood of future changes in rates and conditions.
 The PI should monitor project costs and make internal budget adjustments (with sponsor approval if required) to stay within the project budget approved by the sponsor.
 Note: If a funding deficit results from (a) international currency fluctuations or (b) project expenditures exceeding the amount of the award, the PI may wish to work through SPO to request additional funding from the sponsor.
 If the sponsor does not provide additional funding, any deficit that results will be cleared by the campus deficit reduction policy.

-This is very important because some sponsors place additional restrictions on what direct costs can be charged.
+It is very important to adhere sponsor instructions when preparing a budget because some sponsors place additional restrictions on what direct costs can be charged.
 For example, some sponsors have policies that prohibit the University from charging student tuition/fees, some or all of the University’s fringe benefit costs, and/or salary costs over a certain amount.
 It is the PI’s responsibility to discuss any such funding restrictions with his/her Chair/Director or Dean prior to preparing a project budget and submitting a proposal through SPO.
 When such funding restrictions exist, costs that exceed the amount allowed by the sponsor will become the responsibility of the PI’s department/unit if the proposal is funded.

 Note: Budgets for federal contracts and grants are to be prepared in accordance with Title 2 of the Code of Federal Regulations (CFR).
 This new “Uniform Guidance” combines and replaces eight federal circulars, three of which previously governed the cost principles (A-21), administrative requirements (A-110) and audit obligations (A-133) governing the University’s federal contract and grant activities.